Polymorphic Iterable Sequential Effect Systems: Iteration

-\begin{proposition}[Free Closure Operator on Laxly Iterable Effect Quantales] For every laxly iterable effect quantale $Q$, the partial function $ X \mapsto \mathsf{min}({X\uparrow}\cap{I\uparrow}\cap\mathsf{SubIdem}(Q)) $ is a partial closure operator satisfying our desired properties. \end{proposition} \begin{proof} That this is well-defined (i.e., the \textsf{min} in the definition exists when its argument is non-empty) and that it is a partial closure operator follows immediately from the partial closure operator analogue of Proposition \ref{prop:closure_iterable} and Blyth's construction~\cite[Theorem 1.8]{blyth2006lattices} of a closure operator from its range.
+\begin{proposition}[Principal Iteration] For every principally iterable effect quantale $Q$, the partial function $ x \mapsto \mathsf{min}({x\uparrow}\cap\mathsf{Iter}(Q)) $ is a partial closure operator satisfying our desired properties. \end{proposition} \begin{proof} That this is well-defined (i.e., the \textsf{min} in the definition exists when its argument is non-empty) and that it is a partial closure operator follows immediately from Proposition \ref{prop:closure_iterable} and the partial closure operator analogue of Blyth's construction~\cite[Theorem 1.8]{blyth2006lattices} of a closure operator from its range.
 The mapping above is extensive, idempotent, and monotone because it is a partial closure operator~\cite{blyth2006lattices,birkhoff,saraswat1991}.
 It is foldable because the range of the closure operator consists of only subidempotent elements, and foldability is exactly subidempotence.
 It is possibly-empty because the closure subset is constructed using only elements of $I$'s principal up-set ($I\uparrow$). \end{proof} To add a bit of additional intuition surrounding the partial nature of this operator, we can appeal again to \citet{saraswat1991}'s observation that partial closure operators are (total) closure operators on downward closed subsets.
-Let $D=\{ x \mid {x\uparrow}\cap{I\uparrow}\cap\mathsf{SubIdem}(Q) \neq \emptyset \}$, and notice that $D$ is downward-closed: if $a\sqsubseteq b$ and $b\in D$, then since ${b\uparrow}\subseteq {a\uparrow}$ and there exist subidempotent elements above $b\sqcup I$, there also exist subidempotent elements greater than $a\sqcup I$, and $a\in D$.
-Moreover, notice that lax iterability implies a minimum exists for each such set, so $-^*$ defines a total closure operator on $D$, which is a downward-closed subset of $Q$: $D$ is the domain of definition for $-^*$ in a laxly iterable effect quantale.
+Let $D=\{ x \mid {x\uparrow}\cap\mathsf{Iter}(Q) \neq \emptyset \}$, and notice that $D$ is downward-closed: if $a\sqsubseteq b$ and $b\in D$, then since ${b\uparrow}\subseteq {a\uparrow}$ and there exist subidempotent elements above $b\sqcup I$, there also exist subidempotent elements greater than $a\sqcup I$, and $a\in D$.
+Moreover, notice that principal iterability implies a minimum exists for each such set, so $(-)^*$ defines a total closure operator on $D$, which is a downward-closed subset of $Q$: $D$, which is the set of subiterable elements, is the domain of definition for $(-)^*$ in a principally iterable effect quantale.
 The characterization in terms of total closure on a downward-closed subset implies that the iteration operators satisfy ``downward-closed definedness'' and ``upward-closed undefinedness'' analogues of the Corollaries \ref{coro:undef_mono}, \ref{coro:def_anti}, \ref{coro:join_undef_mono}, and \ref{coro:join_def_anti} for $\rhd$ and $\sqcup$.